angular/angular/aio/content/guide/glossary.md

 In practice, this means that data in Angular flows downward during change detection.
 A parent component can easily change values in its child components because the parent is checked first.
 A failure could occur, however, if a child component tries to change a value in its parent during change detection (inverting the expected data flow), because the parent component has already been rendered.
-In development mode, Angular throws the `ExpressionChangedAfterItHasBeenCheckedError` error if your app attempts to do this, rather than silently failing to render the new value.
+In development mode, Angular throws the `ExpressionChangedAfterItHasBeenCheckedError` error if your application attempts to do this, rather than silently failing to render the new value.

 To avoid this error, a [lifecycle hook](guide/lifecycle-hooks) method that seeks to make such a change should trigger a new change detection run.
 The new run follows the same direction as before, but succeeds in picking up the new value.